-Commented [PJ(1]: This provision is intended to clarify confusion about whether the \$200 threshold for itemizing expenditures on reports applies to the total amount paid during the year to the person being reimbursed or to the total amount paid during the year to the vendor of the goods or services for which reimbursement was made.
-The subpart specifies that itemization is required when the payments to the person being reimbursed exceed \$200.
+Commented [PJ(1]: This item is intended to clarify confusion about whether the \$200 itemization threshold applies to the total amount paid during the year to the person being reimbursed or to the total amount paid during the year to the vendor of the good or service purchased.

-Commented [PJ(2]: This provision is intended to clarify what information must be included when a committee reports a reimbursement.
+Commented [PJ(2]: This item is intended to clarify what information must be included when a committee reports a reimbursement to an individual or association.